 Greyson Michel of Pack 39 placed second on "Top Gun III" built by Baco Romero and Rodney LaBauve.
 Placing third was Pack 39's Trent LaBauve aboard "Swamp People" built by Rodney LaBauve.

 Kade Schexnaildre of Pack 21 took fourth on "Taking Care of Business" owned by Chad Schexnaildre and built by Philip Mancuso and Clarence Rome.
 Pack 39's Clayton Marionneaux was fifth aboard "Good Spirits" owned by Kim T. Panepinto and build by Mancuso and Kenny Guerin and Landon Martinez of Pack 39 took sixth on "Chain Gang Solider" owned by Kim Landry and built by Mancuso.

 Sanchez also was the 2013 Soapbox Derby T-shirt design winner.

 The Best in Show award went to Pack 21's Hayden Smothers' racer "Twin Turbo" built by Timmy Smothers.

 The People's Choice Award was presented to Pack 39's Jude Callais aboard "Sarge" built by Bert Callais.

-Page 2 of 2 - The Sportsmanship award was given to Pack 21's Clay LeBlanc and Juliana Hebert, sister of Pack 21's Matthew Hebert, was selected the 2013 Pageant Queen.
+The Sportsmanship award was given to Pack 21's Clay LeBlanc and Juliana Hebert, sister of Pack 21's Matthew Hebert, was selected the 2013 Pageant Queen.